wimblerobotics/Sigyn/TeensySensorBoard/Design.md

 power from the ***PWM Custom Power*** port.

 Each connector in the picture has pin 1 at the top and pin 3 at the bottom.

+***NOTE: This pin ordering is NOT the same as is usual with a servo.
+Make sure you remap the pins to match your servo device.***

 Each pin's function is:

 1. The power you selected from the ***3-pin header***.
 2. Ground.